University of Otago: Distinctions

+Academic reputation

+In the 2024 Aggregate Ranking of Top Universities, which measures aggregate performance across the QS, THE and ARWU rankings, the university attained a position of #279 (2nd nationally).

+In the 2026 Quacquarelli Symonds World University Rankings (published 2025), the university attained a tied position of #197 (2nd nationally).

+In the Times Higher Education World University Rankings 2026 (published 2025), the university attained a position of #351-400 (2nd nationally).

+In the 2025 Academic Ranking of World Universities, the university attained a position of #401-500 (tied 2-4th nationally).

+In the 2025–2026 U.S. News & World Report Best Global Universities, the university attained a tied position of #296 (2nd nationally).

+In the CWTS Leiden Ranking 2024, the university attained a position of #390 (2nd nationally).

 Student life

 O-Week

 'O-Week' or Orientation Week is the Otago equivalent of Freshers' Week.
 New students are most commonly known by their seniors as 'freshers' or simply as 'first-years'.
 O-week is organised by the Otago University Students' Association and involves competitions such as 'Fresher of the Year' whereby several students volunteer to carry out a series of tasks throughout the week before being voted to win.
 Other competitions include that of different faculties facing off with each other.
 The OUSA also organises events each night including various concerts, a comedy night, hypnotist plus bigger events at Forsyth Barr Stadium.
 Typically there is a Highlanders rugby game scheduled during the week.
 Local bars organise events also with a range of live music and promotional deals.
 Historically events have included the Cookathon and a Miss O-Week competition hosted by The Outback.
 The Cookathon was held by a local pub (the Cook) with the premise that your first drink costs you about $20 which gives you a t-shirt, three meal vouchers and reduced price on drinks then you spend the rest of the day binge drinking and 'telephoning' the occasional jug with mates.